ZEZE1020/ubucon-workshop/ubuntu-wsl-devsecops-lab/README.md

 ## 🎯 Workshop Overview

-This hands-on workshop teaches you how to build a secure, production-grade development environment using:
+This hands-on workshop teaches you how to build a secure, development environment using:

+> the initial set up is for WSL2 with Ubuntu, you can however follow the lab on any device or OS

 - **Ubuntu on WSL2** - Linux development on Windows
 - **K3s** - Lightweight Kubernetes